 Some of today's most enjoyable occupations only need two years or less of college or trade school education.
 The highest-paying jobs that don't require a degree at the bachelor's level include occupations like dental hygiene, medical ultrasound technology, web development, computer animation, and the electrical trade.

 3. The Wine Industry Looks Fun, But Is It Really a Good Option?

 Yes, it certainly can be, especially if you're one of the professionals in charge of growing the grapes or making the wine.
 Wine specialists often reap a lot of enjoyment from their jobs.
 After all, think about what they do: A viticulturist does highly satisfying work by using science to oversee soil preparation and the planting, growing, and harvesting of high-quality grapes.
 And winemakers (often called enologists) get to use science to transform ripe grapes into great-tasting wine.
 In some wineries, those two roles even overlap.

 4. Creating Art Is Fun.
 What Are the Best Jobs for Artists?

-Making a good living as an artist is definitely possible.
+Making a good living as an artist is possible.
 Whether you are a self-employed artist or work for an employer, your options may only be limited by your creativity and imagination.
-Illustration, painting, sculpture, ceramics, tattoo design, glassblowing, and jewelry making are some careers in art that most people know about.
+Illustration, painting, sculpture, ceramics, tattoo design, glassblowing, and jewelry making are some art careers that most people know about.
 But if you have artistic talent, you can pursue all kinds of other career paths.

-For example, art direction, college-level teaching, multimedia art, and graphic design are some good jobs that pay well if you have the right creative skills.
-Check out the average salaries to see why these are some of the best jobs for artists:
+For example, art directing, college-level teaching, multimedia artistry, and graphic design are good jobs that pay well if you have the right creative skills.
+Check out the median salaries to see why these are some of the best jobs for artists: